Branding Solutions Terms And Conditions

 3.1 The Goods are described in any applicable Goods Specification.

-by the Customer, the Customer shall indemnify the Supplier against all liabilities,
+Specification supplied by the Customer, the Customer shall indemnify the Supplier

-costs, expenses, damages and losses (including any direct, indirect or consequential
+against all liabilities, costs, expenses, damages and losses (including any direct,

-losses, loss of profit, loss of reputation and all interest, penalties and legal
+indirect or consequential losses, loss of profit, loss of reputation and all interest,

 4. DELIVERY OF GOODS